Kill Your Darlings

 Great art direction is as much about what you take out of the frame as what you put into it.
 In our exploration for TxDOT, we chased meta humor and vintage editorial tropes before realizing that for a teen audience, simpler is always stronger.

-However, as we moved into development, we identified a significant creative hurdle: Whose nostalgia are we playing with?
-While the "Saved by the Bell" reference resonated with the decision-makers in the room, we had to ask if a Gen Z audience would even recognize the wink, or if the reference would simply land as another "cringe" government PSA.
+But as we moved into development, we identified an obvious creative hurdle: Whose nostalgia are we playing with?
+While the "Saved by the Bell" reference resonated with the decision-makers in the room, we had to ask if a Gen Z audience would even recognize the wink, or if the reference would simply land as another cringe government PSA.

 The Editorial Path